rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 ### Discovery

-Now, you should be able to successfully discover your AD server(s) from your Linux host.
+You should now be able to successfully discover your AD server(s) from your Linux host.

 ```sh
 [user@host ~]$ realm discover ad.company.local